 What are the benefits of booking a camel tour in advance?

-Although you see a small herd of camels outside the gates of Menara gardens and Menara mall, you may find it reassuring that certain tour providers can arrange hotel transfers, limited liability insurance to protect from possible accidents, and even mint tea with a local village.
+Although you see a small herd of camels outside the gates of Menara Gardens and Menara mall, you may find it reassuring that certain tour providers can arrange hotel transfers, limited liability insurance to protect from possible accidents, and even mint tea or breakfast.
 Being able to view the included services and tourist reviews on their site is likely to enhance a feeling of trust and safety.

 Camels have been used as a means of transport for thousands of years and although this may be the first camel you’ve seen, your ride will certainly have seen hundreds of humans!
 They are very social animals and don’t be surprised if they go to blow in your face as that’s their form of greeting one another too.

 Safety-wise, camels are languid souls and are fairly safe to ride if you’re following the sitting and holding position correctly provided by your guide.
 Like all animals, they can act unpredictably under unusual circumstances, so always follow the rules of the ride.

 Depending on if you’ve chosen the short and sweet trip next to Menara or the longer tour that includes added food or travel experiences, even up to the Agafay Desert, or adding in quad-bike fun, the most you can expect is something unique.